SABS-R3-projects/Paint4Brains/README.md

 This open source software was created at the _EPSRC CDT in Sustainable Approached to Biomedical Sciences: Responsible and Reproducible Research - SABS R3_.

 ## Installation
 There are several ways to install the packages.
-Currently, our team are working on creating installer files for Linux and Windows.
-The latest versions of these are available as [releases](https://github.com/SABS-R3-projects/Paint4Brains/releases).
+There are installer files for Linux and Windows, the latest versions of these are available as [releases](https://github.com/SABS-R3-projects/Paint4Brains/releases).

 Alternatively, to download and run this code as python files, you can clone this repository using git: